Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Introduction

-In \eqref{eq:laplacian_def}, $\Ecal(i)$ denotes the subset of edges incident to vertex $i \in \Vcal$.
-Our notation $L(G;w)$ serves to emphasize that the Laplacian of $G$ depends on the edge weight $w$.
-When the edge weight $w$ is irrelevant or clear from context, we will write the graph as $G = (\Vcal, \Ecal)$ and its Laplacian as $L(G)$ or simply $L$.
-The graph Laplacian $L$ is always positive semidefinite and has a zero eigenvalue, \ie, $\lambda_1(L) = 0$.
-The second smallest eigenvalue $\lambda_2(L)$ is known as the \emph{algebraic connectivity}, which is always positive for connected graphs.
+{In \eqref{eq:laplacian_def}, $\text{Nbr}(i) \subseteq \Vcal$ denotes the neighbors of vertex $i$ in the graph.} Our notation $L(G;w)$ serves to emphasize that the Laplacian of $G$ depends on the edge weight $w$.
+When the edge weight $w$ is irrelevant or clear from context, we will write the graph as $G = (\Vcal, \Ecal)$ and its Laplacian as $L(G)$ or simply $L$. {The graph Laplacian $L$ always has a zero eigenvalue, \ie, $\lambda_1(L) = 0$.} The second smallest eigenvalue $\lambda_2(L)$ is known as the \emph{algebraic connectivity}, which is always positive for connected graphs.